Myanmar eVisa for Russian Citizens

 How to Get a Myanmar Visa With Russian Passport

 Getting a Myanmar visa in Russia is a very simple online process.
 Travelers need to open the application form, which can be found on the Myanmar Online Visa website.
 Note that all applicants in a group of travelers must fill in separate application forms.
-This does not apply to young children who are traveling on their parent’s passport.
+This does not apply to families visiting Burma with young children who are traveling on their parent’s passport.
 Their information can be provided under the ‘Minors’ page on the parent’s application.

 Applicants are required to fill in the following personal details in the online form: